LexBorisoff/web-cli/README.md

 }));
 ```

-> The property key is important because it can be used as a value for the `--engine` option and also as a custom flag.
-So make sure to create meaningful property keys.
+> The property key is important because it is used as a value for the `--engine` option and also as a custom flag.
+Make sure to always create meaningful property keys.

 The `engine` function is of type `CreateEngineFn`: